 -

-These fluffy gnocchi with sweet caramelized onions and gooey cheese will be your new obsession!
+These fluffy baked gnocchi with sweet caramelized onions and gooey cheese will be your new obsession!
 It’s an easy weeknight meal that the entire family is sure to love

 Until next week friends, cheers!
 To lightened-up classics with a twist!